Shilohtd/Fundingdatabase/README.md

 To add Google Analytics:
 1. Uncomment the Analytics section in `index.html`
 2. Replace `GA_TRACKING_ID` with your tracking ID
-3. Redeploy to GitHub Pages
+3. Redeploy to Netlify

 ## 🚧 Troubleshooting

+### Authentication Issues
+- **Login screen not appearing**: Check Netlify Identity is enabled
+- **Can't create accounts**: Check registration settings in Netlify Identity
+- **Email not working**: Verify domain settings in Netlify

 ### Large File Issues
 If `grants_data.json` is too large (>100MB):
 1. Split data into multiple files
 2. Use pagination to load data chunks
-3. Consider using GitHub LFS for large files
+3. Consider using Netlify Large Media

 ### Performance Issues
 If the site loads slowly: